 Step No. 6 – Tape the Box Well and Label It

-Now that you know how to pack glasses for shipping, here’s another important tip on your moving to another state checklist – when you start loading your furniture and packages on a relocation truck, leave all the boxes with breakable items last.
+Figuring out how to pack glasses for shipping is a demanding task, indeed.
+So, here’s another important tip on your moving to another state checklist – when you start relocating your furniture and loading other packages on a relocation truck, leave all the boxes with breakable items last.
 That way, you’ll know exactly where you’ve put them and that nothing will damage them while traveling.
 Ensure that the packages don’t move around the truck and that nothing can fall on them.

 All of your delicate belongings should be loaded last

 Step No. 7 – Ask a Reliable Long-Distance Moving Company to Help With Packing Glassware

 Regardless of what are your reasons to move, every cross-country move is demanding and stressful.
 You don’t only have to deal with packing glassware, but also with figuring out how to get a job in a new city and how to make it over there.
 If you get help from professional long-distance movers, you will have someone reliable at your disposal at all times.
 A trustworthy white glove moving company will provide you with their long-distance moving services, auto transport, and moving insurance.

 Let the professionals deal with your breakables

 What Is the Best Way to Pack Glasses?